-Hollywood film star Julia Roberts turns 50 on October 28, 2017.
+Hollywood film star Julia Roberts turns 50 on October 28.
 To celebrate her birthday, we're highlighting some of her work, both past and upcoming.

-The next year found Roberts playing a real-life heroine in a more serious story, Erin Brockovich, about the crusading single mother who discovered that contamination of the drinking water by a public utility had caused severe community health problems in Hinkley, California.
+The next year found Roberts playing a real-life heroine in a more serious story, Erin Brockovich, about the crusading single mother who discovered that contamination of the drinking water by a public utility had caused severe community health problems in Hinkley, Calif.
 The dedication and hard work of the fiery Brockovich on behalf of the victims resulted in the largest settlement ever paid in a U.S. class-action lawsuit.

 Roberts' upcoming movie, Wonder, due out November 17, is also based on a book, Wonder.
 The children's novel by R.J.
-Palacio features August (Auggie) Pullman, a boy with extreme facial differences who attends school for the first time at age 10.
+Palacio features August (Auggie) Pullman, a boy with extreme facial differences who attends school for the first time at 10.
 Wonder is a lovely novel that I couldn't put down.
 Told from multiple viewpoints, including those of Auggie and the people around him, the story shows his heart-wrenching challenges navigating a new school and the cruelties of schoolchildren.
 Ultimately Auggie's bravery, his funny, endearing personality and his strong supportive family help him to find loyal friends and happiness in his new life.
-Julia Roberts is a great choice to play Auggie's passionate and loving mother.
+Roberts is a great choice to play Auggie's passionate and loving mother.